Frequently Asked Questions

 Will NewTech@Mann students graduate with J. L. Mann High School students?

 Yes and we have many graduates who also receive a NewTech@Mann distinction.

 Can NewTech@Mann students take elective classes like band or JROTC at J. L. Mann High School?

 Yes, NT@M students may choose any elective available at J. L. Mann High School.

 Can NewTech@Mann students take AP and Dual Course Credit courses?

 Yes.
 AP and Dual Credit courses are available.

 Can students transfer out of New Tech @ Mann once school starts?

 We respect that some people may find that project-based learning is not their preferred learning style, but we require that all students, once accepted into New Tech, spend a full year working in it before deciding to leave.
-We require this for three primary reasons: 1) the beginning of the first year can be stressful for some students and we don’t want anyone to make a rash decision they come to regret later; 2) our program is unique in the way courses are integrated and sequenced and it is very difficult to translate those courses to a traditional curriculum; and 3) we believe there is value in teaching students to keep a commitment.
+We require this for two primary reasons: 1) the beginning of the first year can be stressful for some students and we don’t want anyone to make a rash decision they come to regret later; 2) we believe there is value in teaching students to keep a commitment.
 There is nothing quite like the pride and self-confidence a student gains when they have accomplished something that was truly difficult or different for them.